Effect of Varying Drying Temperature on the Soluble Sugar and Nutritional Content of Banana

 Increasing the drying temperature was observed to make more nutrients available in the dried samples.
-This seems to be good for more energy from the dried fruit, which is fit for consumption.
+This seems to be good as more energy can be obtained from the dried fruit, which is fit for consumption.
 The drying of the banana fruit actually made the nutrients more available in dried banana samples, as opposed to the belief that drying destroys the nutrients in fruits.

 Dried fruits are recommended to people engaged in weight loss programs.
-Being low in the glycaemic index makes it attractive to reduce blood sugar levels and also a good enough snack option for sufferers of Type 2 diabetes.
+Being low in the glycaemic index makes it attractive to reduce blood sugar levels and also a good enough snack option for Type 2 diabetic patients.

 CONSENT FOR PUBLICATION

 The authors confirm that the data supporting the findings of this study are available within the article.

 The authors declare no conflict of interest, financial or otherwise.